Louisiana Wrongful Death Attorneys

 When someone dies due to an act of carelessness, violence, or neglect, their surviving family members can file a wrongful death claim to seek justice on behalf of the deceased.
 Usually, a personal representative of the deceased’s estate will be appointed to represent their interests and those of their loved ones.

-However, not all deaths qualify for wrong death claims.
+However, not all deaths qualify for wrongful death claims.
 That’s why it’s important to choose an experienced Louisiana wrongful death lawyer who can take on your claim with confidence and give you legal advice on how to proceed.

 Who Can File a Wrongful Death Claim in Louisiana?